gidavies/AzureDevOpsLab/AzureDevOpsLab6.md

 <img src="images/Lab6_4.jpg" width="624"/>

-Edit the provisioning task to create a new QA resource group and a web app with a different name - append "QA" to both strings:
+Edit the provisioning task to and make three changes to create an entirely separate QA web application from the Dev web application:

+* Change the resource group name to a new one e.g. with QA in the name.
+* Change the name of the web app.
+* Change the name of the app service plan.

 <img src="images/Lab6_5.jpg" width="624"/>